ooni/spec/nettests/ts-016-vanilla-tor.md

     null: no error was detected.

 success:
-    **boolean** indiciating if whether or not we were able to connect to the Tor network.
+    **boolean** indicating if whether or not we were able to connect to the Tor network.

     True: indicates that we reached 100% bootstrap